 Mount Hall Elementary School

-- Mount Hall Elementary School's student population of 144 students has grown by 9% over five school years.
+Mount Hall Elementary School's student population of 144 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 Mount Hall Elementary School is ranked within the bottom 50% of all 676 schools in Idaho (based off of combined math and reading proficiency testing data) for the 2017-18 school year.